 Use our Online Fee Estimate.
 (Vehicle Identification Number and/or Manufacturer's Suggested Retail Price are required.)

-We encourage you to use e-check or debit rather than a credit card.
+We encourage you to use e-check.
 This saves taxpayer dollars through reduced fees.
+Debit cards are processed as credit.

 Nevada charges a Registration Fee, a Governmental Services Tax and, in some counties, a Supplemental Governmental Services Tax.